Finitely presented simple groups and measure equivalence: Sphericity and cohomological finiteness

 \section{Sphericity and cohomological finiteness}

-There is a link between $n$-sphericity and finiteness properties $F_n$ and $FP_n$ of a Kac-Moody group (over a finite field).
+In this section we discuss connections between $n$-sphericity and finiteness properties $F_n$ and $FP_n$ of a Kac-Moody group (over a finite field).
 Theorem \ref{Kac-Moody} 3, says that for large $q$, the 2-sphericity condition implies property $F_2$, that is, finite presentation.
-The converse is still a conjecture, but it has at least been proven in particular cases \cite{abramenko}.
+The converse is still a conjecture, but it has at least been proven in particular cases \cite{abramenko-gates}.
 Much less is known for higher finiteness properties.
+Abramenko obtained some partial results in this direction \cite{abramenkofiniteness}.